dominik-pichler/Review_me_if_you_can/README.md

 As mentioned before, this is a plattform that works as booking engine for the management of hotels/appartements.
 In this context, it is used to oversee (and store) all bookings and related activities across all properties.
 The stored data about the bookings can be fetched via a REST-API following the OpenAPI Standard.
 ### 2.1.2 TimeTac
-A plattform that allows to track process times of (cleaning) people.
+A plattform that allows to track process times of (cleaning) personnel.
 In this instance, it is utilized to track and access data regarding who cleaned each apartment, along with the timing and duration of the cleaning.
 The stored data about cleaning durations can be fetched via a REST-API following the OpenAPI Standard

 ## 2.2 Additionally derived Data
    In addition, the collected reviews (via *Kross Booking*) are automatically translated and pre-evaluated with a sentiment model.
 ### 2.2.1 Translation
    As the customers of the appartements can (and have been) writing reviews in more than 150 different languages, I had to start out by translating them to a single language.
-   For this purpose, I used the `src/review_process_utils/review_translor.py` script that utilizes the `googleTrans` package to translate all reviews (if possible) to english.
+   For this purpose, I used the `src/review_process_utils/review_translor.py` script that utilizes the `googleTrans` package to translate all reviews (if possible) to English.

 ### 2.2.2 Sentiment Analysis
-   In addition, for effective review analysis, a sentiment analysis utilizing [DistilRoBERTa](https://huggingface.co/j-hartmann/emotion-english-distilroberta-base) has been implemented to categorize the reviews along [Paul Ekman's 6 basic dimensions](https://www.paulekman.com/wp-content/uploads/2013/07/Basic-Emotions.pdf) + one neural dimension in case no particular emotion has been detected.
+   In addition, for effective review analysis, a sentiment analysis utilizing [DistilRoBERTa](https://huggingface.co/j-hartmann/emotion-english-distilroberta-base) has been implemented to categorize the reviews along [Paul Ekman's 6 basic dimensions](https://www.paulekman.com/wp-content/uploads/2013/07/Basic-Emotions.pdf) + one neutral dimension in case no particular emotion has been detected.
    The corresponding script can be found in `src/Review_Handler.py`

 ### 2.2.3 Results